Kvar-ispw17/kvar-ispw17.github.io-src/content/about.md

 ---
-title: "About KiLEx-Q Studio"
+title: "About Kreational Studio"
 date: 2018-03-23T18:05:14+08:00
 ---
-KiLEx-Q Studio <font size=5>/ ki-laks-Q-stoo-dee-oh /</font> is a **Music**, **Game** and **Software** producing studio founded by Kvar\_ispw17 in March 23, 2018.
+Kreational Studio is a **Music**, **Game** and **Software** producing studio founded by Kvar\_ispw17 in March 23, 2018.
 Kvar\_ispw17 is currently a senior high school student in Shijiazhuang, Hebei, China.

-Music works, Game works, Software works are independent parts of the products of KiLEx-Q Studio.
+Music works, Game works, Software works are independent parts of the products of Kreational Studio.
-"Kilexq Studio" will be the name of the studio in official occasions.

 <br/>